ali-security/kin-openapi-942/README.md

 ## CHANGELOG: Sub-v1 breaking API changes

 ### v0.126.0
+* No longer `openapi3filter.RegisterBodyDecoder` the `openapi3filter.ZipFileBodyDecoder` by default.
 * `openapi3.CircularReferenceError` and `openapi3.CircularReferenceCounter` are removed. `openapi3.Loader` now implements reference backtracking, so any kind of circular references should be properly resolved.
 * `InternalizeRefs` now takes a refNameResolver that has access to `openapi3.T` and more properties of the reference needing resolving.
 * The `DefaultRefNameResolver` has been updated, choosing names that will be less likely to collide with each other.
 Because of this internalized specs will likely change slightly.